Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Application: Constraining the Global Heliospheric Transport of GCRs

-The observational data consists of 132 different time intervals of interest, and we infer the model parameters separately for each interval.
-HMC is performed using the No-U-Turn Sampler \cite{hoffman2011} and the Dual Averaging Step Size Adaptation kernel of the TensorFlow Probability MCMC package to generate $10^5$ samples from the posterior for each time interval.
-Additionally, we apply thinning by only selecting every 100th sample and discarding the first 100,000 samples as part of the burn-in process.
+With our trained NLE, we then perform posterior sampling for $N = 133$ separate observation time intervals: 50 intervals observed by AMS-02 and 83 intervals observed by PAMELA.
+That is, for each observation $x_n$, $n\in 1 \ldots N$, we perform inference to obtain samples from $p(\theta_n|x_n)$.
+HMC is performed using the No-U-Turn Sampler~\cite{hoffman2011} and the Dual Averaging Step Size Adaptation kernel of the TensorFlow Probability MCMC package to generate $110,000$ samples from the posterior for each time interval.
+Hyperparameters are manually adjusted to achieve low autocorrelation between samples, and are set to be 8,000 adaptation steps, maximum tree depth of 10, step size 0.1, maximum energy difference of 1,000, unrolled leapfrog steps of 1, and a target acceptance probability of 75\%.
+Additionally, we apply thinning by only selecting every other sample and discarding the first 10,000 samples as part of the burn-in process.
+Thus, the total HMC iterations for each observation is $110,000 \cdot2 + 10,000 = 230,000$, including the burn-in phase and thinning.